Horse grooming: Cleaning the feet

-All crevices of the hoof are cleaned, particularly the sulci between the frog and the bars, as those areas are most likely to trap rocks or other debris and also are the most common area to develop thrush.
-It is best to work the hoof pick from heel to toe to avoid accidentally jabbing the horse's leg, the frog of the hoof, or the person using the pick.
-When picking the feet, the groom stands at the horse's side, facing the tail of the horse, then slides his or her hand down the horse's leg.
-If the horse was not trained to pick up its foot when a person runs their hand to the fetlock and lifts lightly, most horses will pick up their feet if the tendons behind their cannon bone are squeezed.
+All crevices of the hoof are cleaned, particularly the sulci between the frog and the bars, as those areas are most likely to trap stones or other debris and also are the most common area to develop thrush.
+It is best to work the hoof pick from heel to toe to avoid accidentally jabbing the horse's leg, the frog of the hoof or the person using the pick.
+When picking the feet, the groom stands at the horse's side, facing the tail, then slides his or her hand down the horse's leg.
+If the horse has not been trained to pick up its foot when a person runs their hand to the fetlock and lifts lightly, most horses will pick up their feet if the tendons behind their cannon bone are squeezed.
 Some horses, particularly draft breeds, may be trained to pick up their feet to pressure on their fetlock.

-Most horse management guidelines recommend picking the feet daily, and in many cases, the feet are picked twice in one day, both before and after a ride.
+Most horse-management guidelines recommend picking the feet daily, and in many cases the feet are picked twice, both before and after a ride.

 Dressings and polish

-Hoof dressing is a liquid substance used on the hooves to improve their moisture content, which in turn helps prevent hoof cracks, lost shoes, tender feet, and other common hoof problems.
-Polish for hooves is used for show purposes and is either based on formulas similar to wax-based shoe polish or to the enamel in human nail polish.
+Hoof dressing is a liquid used on the hooves to improve their moisture content, which in turn helps prevent cracks, lost shoes, tender feet and other common problems.
+Polish for hooves is used for show purposes and is based on formulas similar to either wax-based shoe polish or the enamel in human nail polish.